-Any unpaid citation is subject to late fees and after 60 days an additional fee of $10 is added and the license plate is referred to the Wisconsin Department of Motor Vehicles.
+Unpaid tickets with Wisconsin plates are subject to late fees and after 78 days an additional fee of $10 is added and the license plate is referred to the Wisconsin Department of Motor Vehicles.
 The DMV suspends the registration for the vehicle with that license plate, and will refuse to renew registrations for vehicles with the same owner.

-All citations must be appealed online at https://www.uww.edu/apps/icit/aimsweb/ within five (5) days of when the citation was issued.
-Any citation that is appealed and denied will be assessed a $10 processing fee.
+All tickets must be appealed online at uww.aimsparking.com within five (5) days of when the ticket was issued.
+Any ticket that is appealed and denied will be assessed a $10 processing fee.

-Citations may be paid online at https://www.uww.edu/apps/icit/aimsweb/, in person in the Parking Office (located in the Visitor Center), or mailed to our address, 826 Starin Road, Whitewater, WI 53190.
+Tickets may be paid online at uww.aimsparking.com, in person in the Parking Office (located in the Visitor Center), or mailed to our address, 826 W. Starin Road, Whitewater, WI 53190.
 Please note, UW-Whitewater is not responsible for lost checks or cash that are mailed.

-No. Citations will not be transferred to your student bill.
-They must be paid to avoid any late fees or possible license plate and vehicle registration suspension.
+No. Tickets will not be transferred to your student bill.
+They must be paid to avoid any late fees, possible license plate and vehicle registration suspension, or collection process.

 For event parking information, please see the Parking website and choose “Event Parking.”